How to Make Hawaiian Kalua Luau Pulled Pork Sandwiches in the Instant Pot!

 This recipe has become one of my favorite ways to stretch a budget-friendly pork shoulder.
 A cheap cut of meat transforms into something you’d happily serve at a gathering.

-It’s freezer meal friendly too, which means you can stash one away for those nights when time and energy are running low.
+This is a freezer meal friendly too, which means you can stash one away for those nights when time and energy are running low.

 So if you’re looking for a meal that feels special but takes barely any effort, my 5-ingredient Hawaiian pulled pork is about to become your new go-to!